 Thomas Freyn “Tom” Cruciverbalist, voracious reader and voice extraordinaire

-Tom Dunn, resident of Boston, MA, died after a short illness on May 22, 2019 at the age of 72.
-Tom had a prodigious memory, an abundance of knowledge, and a gracious character accompanied by a wry sense of humour.
+Tom Dunn, resident of Boston, MA, died after a short illness on May 22, 2019, at the age of 72.
+Tom had a prodigious memory, an abundance of knowledge, and a gracious character accompanied by a wry sense of humor.